Tim-Liam-Hill/SimpleWebBrowser/README.md

 * Move Element and Text classes into a different folder.
 * Make concrete class for DFAs
 * make HTML parser handle errors more gracefully.
 Maybe rework the DFA there entirely at some point
+* stop inheriting background-color once we move away from tkinter
+* Implement paragraph spacing with default margin!!

 # BUGS